-Each state typically has specific sterilization procedures that need to be adhered to.
-The shop also needs to be maintaining proper records of each sterilization procedure done.
+Tattooing is an ancient art, one performed in thousands of shops in the U.S. But lately, things have changed, and state-of-the-art technology has had a significant impact on product, practice, and policy.
+Today, each state has its own rules, regulations, and specific sterilization procedures that need to be followed.
+The modern shop also needs to maintain proper records of each sterilization procedure done.
 If negligence or reports of improper maintenance of equipment is found, it is the city's health department's responsibility to enforce those laws.

 There are several methods of sterilizing your equipment.
-Many of those are straightforward, but attention to detail and having a strong work ethic is important when it comes to maintaining your equipment.
-You need to be very aware of the fact that you are the line of defense when it comes to spreading blood-borne diseases.
+They all work, but diligence and attention to detail is important when it comes to maintaining your equipment, and if you don't follow through properly, no method will work.
+You must always be aware of the fact that you are the first and last line of defense when it comes to spreading blood-borne diseases.
 This means doing it right every time you clean and sterilize.

 - Cold sterilization